 Who is a crush?

 When you hear the phrase “who is a crush?”, it can have several meanings.
-Firstly, it can be a specific person that you like.
+Firstly, it can be a specific person you like.
 For example, your favorite actor or singer.
 Secondly, it can be someone from your surroundings – a coworker or a classmate.
 In any case, your crush is someone who evokes positive emotions in you and makes your heart beat faster.

 What does the word crush mean?